dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

    ./cert-csi k8s-e2e --config "/root/.kube/config" --driver-config "/root/e2e_config/config-iscsi.yaml" --focus "External.Storage.*"  --timeout "2h" --version "v1.25.0" --focus-file "capacity.go"
    ```

+### Running Invidual Test Suites

+> NOTE: For testing/debugging purposes, it can useful to use the `--no-cleanup` flag so resources do not get deleted.

 #### Volume Creation test suite
 1. Creates the namespace `vcs-test-*` where resources will be created.
 2. Creates Persistent Volume Claims.